Revealing the Pitfalls and Re-Evaluating the Advancement of Heterophilic Graph Learning: Categorization of Heterophily Datasets and Model Re-Evaluation

 In this section, we conduct a series of experiments with fine-tuned hyperparameters for accurate assessment and fair comparison of GNNs built for heterophilic graphs.
-Specifically, in Section~\ref{sec:experimental_settings}, we introduce the $27$ benchmark datasets used in this paper and the experimental setups; in Section~\ref{sec:hyperparameter_tunning}, we use the performance of baseline models to demonstrate the necessity of hyperparameter tuning for fair comparison; in Section~\ref{sec:malignant_benigh_ambiguous_heterophily}, based on the performance of fine-tuned graph-aware and graph-agnostic models, we classify the existing heterophily benchmark datasets into malignant, benign and ambiguous groups, and we argue that the real challenging tasks are on malignant and ambiguous datasets; in Section~\ref{sec:reassessment_sota}, we re-evaluate $10$ popular SOTA models with fine-tuned hyperparameters on each group of heterophilic graphs to reassess their effectiveness and disclose their limitations on addressing heterophily.
+Specifically, in Section~\ref{sec:experimental_settings}, we introduce the $27$ benchmark datasets used in this paper and the experimental setups; in Section~\ref{sec:malignant_benigh_ambiguous_heterophily}, based on the performance of fine-tuned graph-aware and graph-agnostic models, we classify the existing heterophily benchmark datasets into malignant, benign and ambiguous groups, and we argue that the real challenging tasks are on malignant and ambiguous datasets; in Section~\ref{sec:reassessment_sota}, we re-evaluate $11$ popular SOTA models with fine-tuned hyperparameters on each group of heterophilic graphs to reassess their effectiveness and disclose their limitations on addressing heterophily.